abhishekrn44/mordor/README.md

 Mordor

-Mordor is a custom HTTP server built from scratch over raw TCP, created to understand how web servers work at a low level.
-It focuses on learning core concepts like sockets, request parsing, routing, and response generation without relying on high-level frameworks.
+Mordor is a custom HTTP server built from scratch over raw TCP using Go, created to understand how web servers work at a low level.
+It focuses on learning core concepts like sockets, request parsing, routing, and response generation—without relying on high-level frameworks.

-Goals
+In true Lord of the Rings fashion: one server to rule them all, one server to bind them, one server to bring them all, and in the logs debug them.

+*Goals*
-Learn how HTTP works internally
+Master how HTTP works internally

-Implement TCP networking from scratch
+Build TCP networking from the ground up
+Parse HTTP requests manually

-Manually parse HTTP requests and build responses
+Craft HTTP responses by hand

-Understand concurrency and connection handling
+Tame concurrency and connection handling

-Serve static files and later host a simple React app

-Status
+*Status*

-Mordor is currently in the development phase.
+Mordor is currently in development.
-It is not intended for production use—this is a learning and experimentation project.
+It is not meant for production—this is a learning quest, not a battle-hardened fortress.

-Features (In Progress)
+*Features (Forged So Far)*

-Raw TCP server
+Raw TCP server (forged in the fires of sockets)
 Basic HTTP request parsing

-Simple routing
+Simple routing paths
 Text and static file responses

-Connection lifecycle handling
+Connection lifecycle management

-Planned
+*Planned (Yet to Be Forged)*
 Static file hosting

-Simple React app hosting
+Hosting a simple React app
 Better error handling

-Logging and debugging tools
+Logging worthy of the Red Book of Westmarch

 Why “Mordor”?

-Because this is where things get built the hard way.
+Because great power is not given lightly.
+To build a server from nothing, you must walk into Mordor and write every line yourself.